sjstoelting/MODx-htmlToPDF/readme.txt

-The package contains source for the CMS MODx Evolution, available at http://modxcms.com/
+The package contains source for the CMS MODX Evolution, available at http://modxcms.com/

 If you use Microsoft Windows in any version, please notice, that all files of